Housing Crisis Act of 2019 (HCA)

-On October 9, 2019, Gov. Gavin Newsom signed the Housing Crisis Act of 2019 into law, commonly known as Senate Bill 330 (Chapter 654, Statutes of 2019) to respond to the California housing crisis.
-Effective January 1, 2020, SB330 aims to increase residential unit development, protect existing housing inventory, and expedite permit processing.
-This new law makes a number of modifications to existing legislation, such as the Permit Streamlining Act and the Housing Accountability Act, and institutes the Housing Crisis Act of 2019.
-Many of the changes proposed last for a 5-year period and sunset on January 1, 2025.
+On October 9, 2019, Gov. Gavin Newsom signed the Housing Crisis Act of 2019 (HCA) into law, commonly known as Senate Bill (SB) 330 (Chapter 654, Statutes of 2019) to respond to the California housing crisis.
+On September 16, 2021, Gov. Newsom signed SB 8 (Chapter 161, Statutes of 2021), which is an extension of the HCA.
+The HCA aims to increase residential unit development, protect existing housing inventory, and expedite permit processing.
+This new law makes a number of modifications to existing legislation, such as the Permit Streamlining Act and the Housing Accountability Act.
+Many of the changes expired on January 1, 2020.
 Under this legislation, municipal and county agencies are restricted in ordinances and polices that can be applied to residential development.
-The revised definition of “Housing Development” now contains residential projects of two or more units, mixed-use projects (with two-thirds of the floor area designated for residential use), transitional, supportive, and emergency housing projects.
+The revised definition of “Housing Development” now contains residential projects of one or more units, mixed-use projects (with two-thirds of the floor area designated for residential use), transitional, supportive, and emergency housing projects.
 Answers to commonly asked questions are provided below.

 Is there a prohibition on loss of residential units when redeveloping a site?

 Yes, SB330 sets a temporary 5-year prohibition of residential density reduction associated with a “housing development project,” from January 1, 2020, to January 1, 2025.
 SB 8 extended the temporary prohibition for an additional 5-year period, concluding on January 1, 2030.